 ECSS-E-ST-10-03_0750232

-Functional tests shall be performed, under ambient conditions, at the beginning and at the end of the test programme providing the criteria for judging the integrity of the space segment element thought the overall test programme.
+Functional tests shall be performed, under room conditions as defined for clean rooms, at the beginning and at the end of the test programme providing the criteria for judging the integrity of the space segment element thought the overall test programme.

 The results of both tests should be identical within the test tolerances.